-1. Check the appropriate box: [] Preliminary Information Statem nent [/] Definitive Information Statemen nt 2. doing business under the name its charter: Upson International Corp. and style of OCTAGON COMPUTER WORLD; OCTAGON MOBILE; UNISO; GA SUPERSTORE; MICROVALLEY 3.
-Taguig City, Metro Manila, Philippir Province, country or other jurisdict nes ion of incorporation or organization 4.
-SEC Identification Number: AS95003 3836 5.
-BIR Tax Identification Code: 004-78 0-008-000 6.
-Unit 2308, 23/F Capital House Towe Bonifacio Global City, Taguig City Address of principal office er 1, 9 th Avenue corner 34 th Street, 1635 Postal Code 7.
-Registrant's telephone number, inc luding area code: +63 2 8526 7152 8.
-9. ormation Statement is first to be sent ne Information Statement on or befor 10.
-In case of Proxy Solicitations: Name of Person Filing the Statem ent/Solicitor: Not applicable Address and Telephone No.: Not a applicable 11.
-Sections 8 and 12 of the Code or nd amount of debt is applicable only Title of Each Class Number of Shares of Co Outstanding or Amount of Do Common Shares 1 3,125,001,30 O 2 12.
-Are any or all of registrant's securit ies listed in a Stock Exchange?
-Yes No If yes, disclose the name of such St Philippine Stock Exchange, Inc. (Co ock Exchange and the class of securit mmon Shares) ies listed therein:
+1. Check the appropriate box: [ ] Preliminary Information Statement [ ] Definitive Information Statement 2.
+Name of Registrant as specified in its charted doing business under the name and sty COMPUTER SUPERSTORE; GADGET WORLD; le of OCTAGON COMPUTER SUPER 3.
+Taguig City, Metro Manila, Philippines Province, country or other jurisdiction of in corporation or organization 4.
+SEC Identification Number: AS95003836 5.
+BIR Tax Identification Code: 004-780-008-00 00 6.
+Unit 2308, 23/F Capital House Tower 1, 9 th Bonifacio Global City, Taguig City Address of principal office Avenue corner 34 th Street, 1635 Postal Code 7.
+Registrant's telephone number, including a rea code: +63 2 8526 7152 8.
+May 26, 2025, 3:00 P.M., the meeting shall City Date, time and place of the meeting of secu e presided from Taguig 9.
+Approximate date on which the Information The Registrant intends to release the Inform 10.
+In case of Proxy Solicitations: Name of Person Filing the Statement/Soli citor: Not applicable Address and Telephone No.: Not applicable le 11.
+Securities registered pursuant to Sections (information on number of shares and amou Title of Each Class Number of Shares of Common Outstanding or Amount of Debt Out Common Shares 3,125,001,3002 12.
+Are any or all of registrant's securities listed d in a Stock Exchange?
+Yes √ No If yes, disclose the name of such Stock Exch Philippine Stock Exchange, Inc. (Common S ed therein:

-1 As of March 31, 2024
+As of March 31, 2025

-2 As of March 31, 2024 SEC Form 17-IS December 2003
+&lt;sup>2 As of March 31, 2025 SEC Form 17-IS December 2003